 In addition to just having a nicer place to live, making your bed can provide these benefits:

 - Improved Sleep Quality.
 Sleeping in a calm, clean room helps with relaxation and promotes a better night of sleep, according to the National Sleep Foundation (https://www.sleepfoundation.org/bedroom-environment)

 - Increased Productivity.
 Piggybacking on the idea that an object in motion stays in motion, when humans start one small thing, they tend to have more of an ability to do other things as well.
 On the other hand, plagued by inertia, people who do nothing tend to remain stagnant, unchanged, unmotivated and….unmade!

 - Reduced Stress.
 A clear link has been made between the way that living and working in an organized space can improve mental health.
 Fight against the chaos first thing in the morning by making up that bed.

 Get Some New Bedding

 Sometimes people don’t want to make their beds because they don’t really take pride in the color, design or beauty of their bedrooms.
-Make Your Bed Day is the perfect excuse to get a new bedspread, comforter, pillow or blanket.
+National Make Your Bed Day is the perfect excuse to get a new bedspread, comforter, pillow or blanket.
 Those who enjoy the way their bedrooms look will feel more at peace.

 This can be accomplished by shopping online or popping over to the local home goods store to gain access to some beautiful Egyptian cotton sheets or a lovely down comforter that can fill a colorful duvet cover.
 Actually, comforters (or duvets) can inspire bed making because there’s no need for a top sheet or those pesky hospital corners!
 Just throw it over the bed, straighten it, and voila!
 The bed is made.

-Take advantage of Make Your Bed Day to create a new habit–a small task that could impact your entire world!
+Take advantage of National Make Your Bed Day to create a new habit–a small task that could impact your entire world!